• 4.5/5 out of 209+ reviews.

 1. The use of medications

-Many medications prescribed for health issues can cause side effects, such as sleep problems.
+Many medications prescribed for health problems can cause side effects, such as sleep problems.
 These include medications for high blood pressure, heart conditions, asthma, depression, and anxiety.
-It is important to talk to your doctor about possible side effects of the medications you are using.
-This way, you can adjust the dosage or change medications if necessary.
+It is important to talk to your doctor about possible side effects of the medications you use.
+This way, you can adjust the dosage or change the medication if necessary.

 2. Chronic pain